Vajalol/Windrunner-roations/PHASE9.md

 4. **PvP Excellence**: Superior performance in PvP scenarios where other addons typically struggle
 5. **Rich Visual Feedback**: Class-specific UI provides intuitive understanding of complex mechanics
 6. **Resource Optimization**: Advanced forecasting prevents resource waste and optimizes usage timing
+7. **Group Synergy**: Coordinates cooldowns and tactical decisions with party/raid members
+8. **Data-Driven Optimization**: Integrates with external sources like WarcraftLogs for optimal setups
+9. **Comprehensive Customization**: Allows users to tailor every aspect of the UI to their preferences
+10. **Guided Learning**: Helps users master all features through interactive tutorials

-These features collectively create a rotation assistant that not only performs optimally but actively helps players improve their own understanding and skill.
+These features collectively create a rotation assistant that not only performs optimally but actively helps players improve their own understanding and skill while providing extensive customization options and data integration.